sCrypt-Inc/specification/docs/intro.rst

 require()
 =========
 The ``require()`` function specifies terms/conditions of a contract.
-It consumes a boolean condition and will abort the execution of a contract if the condition is not met.
+It consumes a boolean condition.
+If the condition is not met, the contract will abort execution and fail.
 Otherwise, the execution will resume.

 Public Function
 =================